 Our approach is inspired by studies showing that subjects can access non-recent memories under conditions of retroactive interference in variants of the list-before-last paradigm (Shiffrin, 1970).
 In these paradigms, subjects study multiple lists, but instead of recalling from the most recent list, they recall from the list before the last.
-Subjects in these tasks recall many items from the non-recent list and, despite the potential retroactive interference from an intervening list, produce few inter-list intrusions (Jang & Huber, 2008; Sahakyan & Hendricks, 2012; Unsworth et al., 2012; Wahlheim & Garlitch, 2020: Wahlheim & Huff, 2015; Wahlheim, Richmond, Huff, & Dobbins, 2016; Ward & Tan, 2004).
-Here, we model data from the similar dual-list free recall task (e.g., Unsworth, Brewer, & Spillers, 2013; Wahlheim, Alexander, & Kane, 2019; Wahlheim et al., 2017).
-In dual-list free recall, illustrated in Figure 1, subjects study two lists separated by a short break and then recall from either the recent list (i.e., List 2) or the earlier list (i.e., List 1).
+Subjects in these tasks recall many items from the non-recent list and, despite the potential retroactive interference from an intervening list, produce few inter-list intrusions (Jang and Huber, 2008; Unsworth et al., 2012; Sahakyan and Hendricks, 2012; Ward and Tan, 2004; Wahlheim and Huff, 2015; Wahlheim et al., 2016; Wahlheim and Garlitch, 2020).
+Here, we model data from the similar dual-list free recall task (e.g., Unsworth et al., 2013; Wahlheim et al., 2019; Wahlheim et al., 2017).
+In dual-list free recall, illustrated in Fig. 1, subjects study two lists separated by a short break and then recall from either the recent list (i.e., List 2) or the earlier list (i.e., List 1).
 This is similar to the list-before-last paradigm as subjects are sometimes required to retrieve distant memories (from List 1) while avoiding retroactive interference from recent memories (List 2).
 The key difference between the two paradigms is that whereas in list-before-last subjects study a series of single lists and after each are asked to recall from the list 2-back in the sequence, in the dual-list paradigm, there is a series of distinct trials each with two lists, one labeled List 1 and the other List 2.
 Our goal here is to evaluate the ability of two models with different context reinstatement mechanisms to explain how people retrieve non-recent memories from List 1 and prevent intrusions from recent memories in List 2.

-Accessing Non-recent Events: Theoretical Mechanisms
+Accessing non-recent events: Theoretical mechanisms

 Because a primary challenge when facing retroactive interference is to overcome the pull of recent memories, we start with a theory of the recency effect.
-Many theories assume that retrieved context can be a cue for accessing recent memories (e.g., Estes, 1955; Farrell, 2012; Howard & Kahana, 2002; McGeoch, 1932; Mensink & Raaijmakers, 1988; Underwood, 1945).
+Many theories assume that retrieved context can be a cue for accessing recent memories (e.g., Estes, 1955; Farrell, 2012; Howard and Kahana, 2002; McGeoch, 1932; Mensink and Raaijmakers, 1988; Underwood, 1945).
 These models generally conceive of context as a set of feature elements distinct from items that can each be active to varying degrees at a given moment in time.
 The ensemble of activation across context elements is assumed to change gradually across time (e.g., by moving gradually through the feature space or by updating between lists), producing different states of context at different points in time.
 Items are assumed to form associations with the state of context that prevailed during their presentation.
 Because context change is gradual, the context state at any moment will be more similar to the context state from the prior moment than states from more distant moments.
 Therefore, using the current context at the end of a list as a retrieval cue naturally produces the recency effect.
-Framed in this way, the challenge of recalling from earlier lists is to avoid using current context to recall recent items and instead use it to distinguish recent from non-recent items (e.g., Jang & Huber, 2008; Lohnas et al., 2015).
-This distinction may be enabled by back- and front-end control processes that subjects can leverage to strategically regulate their memory accuracy (Burgess & Shallice, 1996; Goldsmith, 2016; Halamish, Goldsmith, & Jacoby, 2012; Jacoby, Kelley, & McElree, 1999; Jacoby, Shimizu, Daniels, & Rhodes, 2005; Johnson & Raye, 2000; Morcom, 2016).
+Framed in this way, the challenge of recalling from earlier lists is to avoid using current context to recall recent items and instead use it to distinguish recent from non-recent items (e.g., Jang and Huber, 2008; Lohnas et al., 2015).
+This distinction may be enabled by back- and front-end control processes that subjects can leverage to strategically regulate their memory accuracy (Burgess and Shallice, 1996; Goldsmith, 2016; Halamish et al., 2012; Jacoby et al., 1999, 2005; Johnson and Raye, 2000; Morcom, 2016).